NikaYz/ML_Assignments/Assignment2/README.md

 # Titanic - Machine Learning from Disaster

-This project aims to predict passenger survival on the Titanic using **decision tree** models and **ensemble techniques** such as **Random Forest**, **XGBoost**, and **AdaBoost**.
+This project aims to predict passenger survival on the Titanic using **decision tree** models and **ensemble techniques** such as **Random Forest**, **XGBoost**, and **Decision Tree**.
 This repository includes the dataset, model code, and results, achieving an accuracy score of **0.83798**.

-## Project Overview
+## Assignment Overview

 The Titanic dataset provides information about the passengers, including demographics and ticket information, allowing us to predict survival outcomes based on these features.

 ### Dataset Structure